Welcome

 Introduction

 Client account transactions are a core part of solicitors’ accounts and are strictly regulated by the SRA Accounts Rules.
 For SQE1, you must be able to identify and apply the correct accounting entries for receipts and payments involving client money, ensure compliance with the rules, and understand the principles of double-entry bookkeeping as they apply to legal practice.
-This article explains the key requirements and provides worked examples to help you prepare for the exam.
+Accuracy in the ledgers is supported by robust systems and controls: firms must maintain contemporaneous records showing all receipts and payments on both the client and business sides of the client ledger, and keep a cash account for each bank account operated.
+Regular reconciliations of client accounts are required at least every five weeks and must be signed off by an appropriate manager or the COFA, with differences promptly investigated and resolved.

 Key Term: client money

-Money held or received by a solicitor relating to regulated services delivered to a client, or on behalf of a third party, or as a trustee, or in respect of fees and unpaid disbursements before a bill is delivered.
+Money held or received by a solicitor relating to regulated services delivered to a client, or on behalf of a third party in relation to regulated services, or as a trustee or holder of a specified appointment, or in respect of fees and unpaid disbursements before a bill is delivered.

 Key Term: business money